tbachvarova/laravelTestProject/README.md

 # laravelTestProject
-This is a Laravel learning test  project
+This is a Laravel learning test  project following the "Laravel From Scratch 2022" course by LaraGigs.

 ## License